 Digital leaders now recognise that thinking in terms of one-off projects – the launch of an ecommerce site, for example – doesn’t lend itself to long-term success.
 Instead, you’ll need a roadmap that supports continuous improvement with the flexibility to evolve in line with changing technologies and customer behaviours.
 ‘Site launch’ is just the beginning of the journey to success!

 You’ll also need to consider the respective roadmaps of the ecommerce platforms you’re considering to ensure they align with your own.
-Off-the-shelf solutions like Salesforce Commerce Cloud and Shopware are ideal for organisations that don’t want to define their own technical roadmaps.
+Off-the-shelf solutions like Salesforce Commerce Cloud and Shopify Plus are ideal for organisations that don’t want to define their own technical roadmaps.
 But retailers using them will still need to have a close understanding of those platforms’ roadmaps for features and functions.

 In effect your future roadmap will be significantly influenced by insight gained from you and your peers.
 Whilst this approach means significantly less effort in order to stay on the heels of your competitors, it also means that breaking away from them can be more difficult as your ability to innovate can be more restrained.